Date of Award

 AUAAs, like most academics in the Australian university system, are confronting an ever-changing landscape.
 This study demonstrates the need for the AUAA to adapt to the new vista that is the environment of the lived experience of AUAAs.

 Creative Commons License

 Long, W. R. (2018).
-Australian university accounting academics: The lived experience (Doctoral thesis, Avondale College of Higher Education, Cooranbong, Australia).
+Australian university accounting academics: The lived experience (Doctoral dissertation, Avondale College of Higher Education, Cooranbong, Australia).
 Retrieved from https://research.avondale.edu.au/theses_phd/12/